Navy10021/SLS/README.md

  - split_and_merge : Whether to use ***split-merge*** embeddings modelization technique (bool)
  - multi_inter : Whether to use ***multi-interactions*** scoring technique (bool)

-Following steps are code of SLS mechanism:
+Following steps are code of SLS embedding modelizationm, indexing mechanism:

 ```python
 # Load SLS framework